How to Collect a Urine Sample for Your Drug Screening

 9. Wash your hands with soap and water for at least 20 seconds.

-10. Return the urine cup to the Patient Care Technician.
+10. Give the cup to the Patient Care Technician.

 Your doctor will give you the results of your drug screening at your next appointment.
-They won’t give you the results over the phone.
+They will not give you the results over the phone.

-Here are some commonly prescribed opioid medications.
+Here are some commonly prescribed opioid medicine.
 There are more.

 Last Updated